 Sometimes I feed chicks chick grit too, it is rich in pro-biotics and is very cheap.

 Manna Pro 16-Percent Layer Crumbles with Probiotics, 8 lb (6 Pack)

-When I first began my backyard chicken farming journey, I began feeding tis to my 4 weeks old chicks upon arrival.
+When I first began my backyard chicken farming journey, I began feeding this to my 4 weeks old chicks upon arrival.

 Well.
 They’re now 19 months old and have done excellent with this crumble diet and I am more than satisfied.

-There had been some reviews I read about where customers complained of large part of this crumbles being dust.
+There had been some reviews I read about where customers complained of a large part of these crumbles being dust.